 >> Local Walks >> Pitlochry Dam and Fish Ladder

 Pitlochry Fish Ladder and Dam are extremely popular with visitors to the town.
 There is an excellent circular short walk from the town centre.
 Annually 5,000+ salmon pass through the fish ladder each year, to spawn.
-The fish ladder has 34 pools and 2 observation windows.
+The fish ladder has 34 pools.

 Pitlochry Dam was constructed between 1947 and 1951.
-At the time it was very contentious, as people felt it would destroy the tourist town.
-What has happened in fact is the opposite.
-The twon is known for its Dam and fish ladder.
+At the time it was very contentious, as people felt it would destroy the tourist town - what has happened in fact is the opposite, the town is known for its Dam and fish ladder.

 Pitlochry Dam Visitor Centre is open 7 days a week April to October.
 Open 5 days over winter.
-It has an excellent exhibition down stairs, with interactive models on how electricity is created, salmon swimming up the fish ladder, to a film of how the dams were built.
-Also an excellent cafe and shop.
-The cafe balcony allows you to sit with your coffee or lite meal with views over the dam.
+It has an excellent exhibition down stairs, with interactive models on how electricity is created, salmon swimming up the fish ladder, to a film of how the dams were built, there is also an excellent cafe and shop, the cafe balcony allows you to sit with your coffee or light meal with views over the dam.

 • Using the road at the far end of the car park, pass under the railway line, along Armoury Road, you will see the putting green on your right.

 • Follow the road to the left, through some trees.
 Once you come out of the trees you will see the new dam visitor centre car park below.
 The dam wall just beyond the car park.

 • The Pitlochry Dam Visitor Centre opposite the car park, is well worth dropping in to, it is free entry with an excellent exhibition on the hydro power scheme in the river network.
 Also a cafe, toilets, shop and very helpful staff.

 • Then walk over the dam wall.
 There are a number of explanation plaques and fine views up the loch and down below the dam over the River Tummel and fish ladder.